corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/identity-manager.md

 #### Production Configuration

 The example below shows a more production-like configuration of the Identity Manager.
-It is configured with an Issuance and Revocation workflow, using JIRA workflows for CSR/CRR approvals, no local signer, and using SSL for secure communication between CENM services.
+It is configured with an Issuance and Revocation workflow, using Jira workflows for CSR/CRR approvals, no local signer, and using SSL for secure communication between CENM services.
 In this scenario, all approved requests would be signed using an external signing service (see [Signing Services]({{< relref "../../../../../en/platform/corda/1.5/cenm/signing-service.md" >}})).

 ```docker